KeepSafe/Switchboard-iOS/README.md

 The example might also be helpful in showing you our Switchboard setup recommendations so you can more easily integrate the debug interface into your own app.

 ![Switchboard Debug](https://user-images.githubusercontent.com/30269720/31296028-c2812356-aa95-11e7-83c8-336266f2497e.gif)

+## Manual Installation

+1. Clone this repository and drag the `Switchboard.xcodeproj` into the Project Navigator of your application's Xcode project.
+  - It should appear nested underneath your application's blue project icon.
+Whether it is above or below all the other Xcode groups does not matter.
+2. Select the `Switchboard.xcodeproj` in the Project Navigator and verify the deployment target matches that of your application target.
+3. Select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the `Targets` heading in the sidebar.
+4. In the tab bar at the top of that window, open the `General` panel.
+5. Click on the `+` button under the `Embedded Binaries` section.
+6. Search for and select the top `Switchboard.framework` for iOS.

+And that's it!

+The `Switchboard.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

 ## Issues & Bugs
 Please use the [Github issue tracker](https://github.com/KeepSafe/Switchboard-iOS/issues) to let us know about any issues you may be experiencing.